 Your base during the ride is a beautifully renovated former planatation manager’s home, set in the midst of the tea gardens.
 From your veranda you will hear the jingle of bicycle bells, and the chatter of the tea workers, as they walk or cycle to work.
 Each day the rides explore the surrounding tea gardens and Brahmaputra flood plain.
 Throughout the area you will see farmers working their fields in a way unchanged for centuries.

-As well as riding, our 9 night itinerary includes visits to two National Parks in the area.
-First to Dibru-Saikhowa, which is a reserve located on the flood plains of Upper Assam.
-It has a very varied landscape and is a haven for many extremely rare and endangered species of wild life, then to Kaziranga National Park in central Assam.
-This World Heritage site boasts the largest population of one-horned rhinocerous, as well as herds of elephants, buffalo and tiger.
+Our 7 night itinerary includes a visit to the Dibru-Saikhowa National Park, which is a reserve located on the flood plains of Upper Assam.
+It has a very varied landscape and is a haven for many extremely rare and endangered species of wild life.

 We can also tailormake shorter or longer itineraries for groups of two or more.